El Mencho: Global terrorist designation

 During the second presidency of Donald Trump, El Mencho was sanctioned and formally classified as a Specially Designated Global Terrorist (SDG) in response to the severity of his activities related to the fentanyl crisis and extreme violence in Mexico.
 This action follows the recent designation of the CJNG as a Foreign Terrorist Organization (FTO) and SDG.

 CJNG infighting and split

-In March 2017, El Mencho ordered the murder of El Cholo, a former CJNG member who betrayed the CJNG by joining the Nueva Plaza Cartel and conspiring against his former allies.
+In March 2017, El Mencho ordered the murder of El Cholo, a former CJNG member who betrayed the CJNG by co-founding the Nueva Plaza Cartel and conspiring against his former allies.
 El Cholo was marked for death by El Mencho after he murdered a CJNG financial operator nicknamed "El Colombiano", but the assassination attempt was a failure.
 El Cholo afterwards retaliated by co-founding a new cartel called the Nueva Plaza Cartel.
 CJNG co-founder Erick Valencia Salazar also split with El Mencho and became a high-ranking leader in the Nueva Plaza Cartel.
 They also have formed a rivalry with El Mencho and the CJNG as well.
 El Cholo was later murdered, with his body being discovered stabbed and wrapped in plastic on a park bench in downtown Tlaquepaque on 18 March 2021.